 The Indigenous Resource Department provides cultural insight, support and teachings to the individuals we serve and staff in all programs and departments.
 We are committed to steward an embodied cultural connection through authenticity and practice; to nurture the “Spirit First” approach and to honor a respectful understanding of Indigenous Peoples ways of knowing, doing and being.

-Our Indigenous Resources are designed to provide a Traditional Indigenous Healing approach in working with children and families.
+Our Indigenous Resources are designed to provide a Traditional Indigenous Healing approach in working with children, youth, adults and families.
 We recognize the need for children, individuals and families to be connected to their culture and maintain ties to their family, ancestors and community.

 We believe service effectiveness is enhanced by adapting treatment or wellness approaches, supports and education to the child’s personal characteristics and heritage.
 In an Indigenous context, healing begins with our Spirit which forms the foundation on which all other aspects of health are balanced.
 We strive to highlight an interconnectedness to all living things.
 According to Indigenous Worldviews – the stronger these connections are, the healthier the person and family/community will be.

 Traditionally, Indigenous learning styles go beyond the standard western curriculum.
 Incorporating traditional healing practices and cultural values into otherwise western programs promotes our traditional ways of knowing, doing and being.
-By engaging children in their culture, we will promote, support, revitalize, preserve and strengthen cultural identity.
-A positive cultural identity can provide an individual with a sense of belonging, purpose, social support and self-worth.
+By engaging children, youth, adults and families in their culture, we will promote, support, revitalize, preserve and strengthen cultural identity.
+A healthy cultural identity can provide an individual with a sense of belonging, purpose, social support and self-worth.

 We honor and integrate the use of traditional healing practices throughout the agency and in all agency programs/facilities.
-We strive to provide more comprehensive understandings, experientially-based, crucial, intricate teachings and engage the child towards his/her culture in a meaningful and respectful way.
-We strive to be creative, strategic, empowering and transformative and include the four elements; Spiritual, Emotional, Physical and Mental; our Medicine Wheel Teachings along with our Seven Sacred Grandfather Teachings.
+We aim to provide more comprehensive understandings, experientially-based, crucial, intricate teachings and engage the individual (s) towards his/her culture in a meaningful and respectful way.
+We endeavor to be creative, strategic, empowering and transformative and include the four aspects of our being; Spiritual, Emotional, Physical and Mental; with the core of our Seven Sacred Grandfather Teachings.

 UPCS is committed in helping Indigenous peoples as individuals and as a family unit heal from past imbalances, gain pride in their cultural identity and develop skills to fulfill their goals.